Info for

 Please note: You will apply to the Supply Chain and Operations – Business – transfer to Ontario Tech Bachelor of Commerce (Honours) at www.ontariocolleges.ca using the SCTU application code.
 Upon meeting the selection criteria and achieving the required grades, you will be eligible to complete the Bachelor of Commerce (Honours) degree at Ontario Tech.

-• This program enables students to complete Supply Chain and Operations – Business – transfer to Ontario Tech Bachelor of Commerce (Honours) diploma at DC and the Bachelor of Commerce (Honours) at the Ontario Tech in four years for qualifying students, and at less cost than a typical Bachelor degree program.
+• This program enables students to complete Supply Chain and Operations – Business – transfer to Ontario Tech Bachelor of Commerce (Honours) diploma at DC and the Bachelor of Commerce (Honours) at Ontario Tech in four years, and at less cost than a typical Bachelor degree program.

 • This program provides students with the option of proceeding in second year with the college-only curriculum to complete the Supply Chain and Operations – Business diploma, or proceeding to complete the university transfer, which will include five university credits.